LiberationFrequency/BazzArch/README.md

 The signature must be trusted by your user, not by root using the pacman-key command.
 For this use the gpg command.
  % gpg --recv-keys $missing hash$
 --------------------------------------
- % pacman-keyring
- % pacman-key --init
+ % sudo pacman-key --init
- % pacman-key --populate archlinux
+ % sudo pacman-key --populate archlinux

 Install archiso